Retaining Wall Calculator — ft, blocks, cost

 FAQ

 How tall can I build without engineering?
-Most jurisdictions allow gravity walls up to 4 ft without a permit.
-Walls over 4 ft typically require engineering drawings and geogrid reinforcement.
+Most jurisdictions allow gravity walls up to 4 ft (measured bottom of footing to top) without a stamped design.
+Taller walls, tiered walls, or walls with a surcharge typically require engineering drawings and geogrid reinforcement.

 How much gravel do I need behind a retaining wall?
-Standard practice is 12″ of clean crushed gravel behind the wall, extending the full height.
-This calculator computes the exact tonnage.
+Standard practice is a 12″ clean crushed-stone zone behind the wall over the full height.
+This calculator converts that volume to tons at 100 lb/ft³.

 Misha Noyr, M.Eng.